vircadia/vircadia-docs-sphinx/docs/source/create/avatars/custom-animations.rst

 1. Use `MyAvatar.getAnimationRoles <https://apidocs.highfidelity.com/MyAvatar.html#.getAnimationRoles>`_ to view the list of roles for the current avatar.
 2. You can replace the animation for each role with a custom animation (FBX file) using `MyAvatar.overrideRoleAnimation <https://apidocs.highfidelity.com/MyAvatar.html#.overrideRoleAnimation>`_.

 We've listed the animation roles and their description.
-These are frequently updated.
-We recommend using ``MyAvatar.getAnimationRoles`` to get the latest animation roles being used.
+These are frequently updated, so we recommend using ``MyAvatar.getAnimationRoles`` to get the latest animation roles before continuing.
 The standard animation FBX files for these roles can be found in the High Fidelity source code repository on `GitHub <https://github.com/highfidelity/hifi/tree/master/interface/resources/avatar/animations>`_.

 +-------------------------------------------+----------------------------------------------------------------------+
 | Animation Roles                           | Description                                                          |